SynapCell

 GammaPark, a Dyskinesia-related EEG Biomarker

-As hinted before, injection with dopaminergic agonists, can lead to the progressive apparition of dyskinesia and the associated EEG biomarker, GammaPark (90Hz).
-This phenomenon is appearing at the 20 mg/kg dose, even with an acute condition, and is exacerbated by a chronic treatment.
-This aspect of the model is also sensitive to standard of care such as amantadine and can be explored, not only to document the effect of a compound against LID, but also to de-risk any compound directed towards symptomatic symptoms of the disease.
+However, as hinted at above, injection with dopaminergic agonists can lead to the progressive emergence of dyskinesia and the associated EEG biomarker, GammaPark (90Hz).
+This phenomenon appears following the 20mg/kg dose, even with acute dosing, and is exacerbated by chronic treatment.
+This aspect of the model is also sensitive to standard of care such as amantadine and can be explored, to document the potential of anti-LID compounds, and to de-risk symptomatic treatments.

 Let's Talk About Your Research Project!